 • Live Well Financial was among the top reverse mortgage companies by volume before closing suddenly in May 2019

-• The company no longer originates loans, but anyone who closed a loan with Live Well should not be impacted by the exit
+• The company no longer originates loans, but the exit should not impact anyone who closed a loan with Live Well

 Live Well Reverse Mortgages Originated